-The bread at Erna’s could be a meal on its own.
+The bread at Elderberry House could be a meal on its own.
 Fresh baked daily it is truly amazing.
 When it comes to fine dining Oakhurst Restaurants this is our top choice!

-John’s Brandt Farm's filet mignon was cooked to perfection and pair with Pommes puree, winter greens, baby carrots, and mushrooms in a puff pastry.
+John’s Brandt Farm's filet mignon was cooked to perfection and paired with Pommes puree, winter greens, baby carrots, and mushrooms in a puff pastry.

 I had the chef’s choice vegetarian meal which was the best parmesan herb risotto I have ever had.
 I am going to beg Chef Rob for the recipe the 1st chance I get.
 It was that good!

 The parmesan herb risotto was paired with quinoa-encrusted fried cauliflower, zucchini squash ribbons, fried leeks, and a wintergreen medley.